codefellows/code-of-conduct/README.md

 ## Definitions

-### Plagiarism

-Plagiarism is the re-use of someone else's code, without the permission or license of the author.
-Claiming someone else's work as your own is disrespectful to the author and to your learning process.
-"Cargo culting," or utilizing the techniques of another without applying your own thinking, is also considered plagiarism.

-Violating the terms of a license in a professional software development setting can result in lawsuits and endanger businesses.
-Doing so in the classroom can result in loss of assignment points, bad references from instructors, removal from all Code Fellows courses, and community bans.
-Consequences will depend on severity and are at the discretion of the conduct review panel.

 ### Attribution

 We encourage an open-source work ethic, and we solve problems collaboratively.
 The difference between properly attributed work and plagiarized submissions is found in citing source material and permission of the original author.